• Skip to main content

 What are they?

-Skin tags are usually harmless and painless.
 Skin tags, also called acrochordons, soft fibromas, or fibroepithelial polyps, are small noncancerous, or benign, skin growths.
-They are often flesh-colored bumps of tissue connected to the skin’s surface by a narrow stalk.
+They are often flesh-colored bumps of tissue connected to the skin’s surface by a narrow stalk, and are typically harmless and painless.
 The color, texture, size, and width of the base can vary.
 As we age, and if we are prone to skin tags, they become more common as we advance in years.
 It is not known what causes skin tags, but the good news is they are not cancerous and do not pose other health concerns.
 The main symptom is a growth on the skin, often on the neck, upper chest, underarms, and eyelids.
 They may become irritated from rubbing against clothing.
-Most skin tags don’t require treatment.
+Most don’t require treatment.
 If a skin tag is irritated or its appearance is bothersome, a doctor can remove it.

-Most skin tags don’t cause symptoms unless they are repeatedly irritated by rubbing against jewelry, clothing, or other items.
+Most don’t cause symptoms unless they are repeatedly irritated by rubbing against jewelry, clothing, or other items.
 The tags are harmless, but they won’t go away without treatment.
 A reason for treatment may include irritation or if you don’t like the way the skin tag looks.
-Friction can also play a role in the development of skin tags.
+Friction can also play a role in the development of them.
 Frequently, they develop on the neck, underarms, and eyelids, as well as within body folds, such as under the breasts or in the groin area.
-In some cases, skin tags seem to be associated with obesity, and genetic factors also appear to play a role.
+In some cases, they seem to be associated with obesity, and genetic factors also appear to play a role.
 Unfortunately, there’s no way to minimize the risk of developing skin tags.

 Common treatments